RobinGTM/matmul/README.md

 ### Host executable flags

-All toggle flags are disabled by default.
+All toggle flags (with "-" in the default value column) are disabled by default.

 | FLAG       | DEFAULT <arg> | DESCRIPTION                                             |
 | `-m <arg>` | 1             | Number of different matrices to generate                |